glenndehaan/glenndehaan-website/README.md

 ## Structure
 - ES6
+- Preact
+- Express
+-
-- Materialize CSS & Font
+- Custom CSS by @Hornebom
 - Webpack
-- Offline support
-- Add to homescreen (android)

 ## Usage
 - Install NodeJS 8.0 or higher.
-- Run `npm install` in the _scripts folder
+- Run `npm install` in the root folder
+- Run `node server.js` in the app folder
-- Run `npm run dev` in the _scripts folder
+- Run `npm start` in the root folder

-Then open up your favorite browser and go to http://localhost:4324/
+Then open up your favorite browser and go to http://localhost:3001/

 ## License